Here's the BEST D&D 5e Travel Gameplay

 But while I was a bit embarrassed for thinking I was some sort of genius, I felt validated.
 Clearly, it is a good idea!

-Here is how "Travel Jobs" work:
+Here is how the "jobs" work:

 -